EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 In general, the basic steps are:

 1. Instantiate the templates, which will become more demanding once we start using algorithms that rely on fvars
-2. Construct an instance of the model by passing the data to it.
-Bob thinks that we need to have an abstract base class for models to inherit from, rather than templating the model.
+2. Construct an instance of the program by passing the data to it.
+Bob thinks that we need to have an abstract base class for programs to inherit from, rather than templating the program.
 It is not yet clear what all the public methods of the abstract base class will be.
 3. Call one of the algorithms Stan supports to estimate the model.
 The output is to be handled by a VarWriter that can be implemented and passed in by the interface.

 ### Typical R session